Lesson: The Work–Energy Principle

-In this lesson, we will learn how to use the work–energy principle to solve problems involving a moving particle under the action of a constant force.
+In this lesson, we will learn how to use the work–energy principle to solve problems of motion of a particle.

 Sample Question Videos